matthias-reis/carda-gatsby/content/articles/2021/03/baulta-interview-en.md

 title: Interview With Baulta
 subTitle: '"Post-Rock Transmits Emotions"'
 seoTitle: Interview With Baulta – "Post-Rock Transmits Emotions"
 description: Baulta have agreed to an interview!
 We talked about the creative process that led to their fantastic latest album "Another Second Chance" and their development as a band.
 I learned a lot about them and their relationship with post-rock.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-03-2-1-l-jpeg-imagine-282828_7b7b7b_1440_1080/640.webp
-copyrigt: Baulta
+copyright: Baulta
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-03-baulta-fb-baulta-picture-antti-varhe-avagraphy-png-l-jpg-imagine-080808_191919_1440_754/640.webp
 labels:
   - Baulta have agreed to an interview!
 We talked about the creative process that led to their fantastic latest album "Another Second Chance" and their development as a band.
 I learned a lot about them and their relationship with post-rock.
 focusKeyword: Baulta
 advertisement: false
 affiliate: false